A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives: Proofs of Theoretical Results

 \begin{definitionprime}{def: grad disc}[Gradient Discrepancy for entropy-regularised objectives] Let $\Op{Q} v(x) = [(\nabla \log q_0)(x) - \mathfrak{D}_{\mathrm{V}} \cL(Q)(x)] \cdot v(x) + (\nabla \cdot v)(x)$.
 For a given set $\mathcal{V}$ of differentiable vector fields on $\mathbb{R}^d$, we define the \acl{gd} as

 for $Q \in \dom(\cL)$ and $\GD(Q) \coloneqq \infty$ if $Q \not\in \dom(\cL)$. \end{definitionprime}

 The theoretical results that we state in \Cref{sec: theory} are applicable to this more general notion of \ac{gd}, but for clarity we do not emphasise this in their statement or proof; the reader interested in our theoretical arguments should simply replace all occurrences of $\vargrad \cL$ with $\mathfrak{D}_{\mathrm{V}} \cL$ and and $\cL'$ with $\mathfrak{D}\cL$.
+Note that for a \ac{gd} to characterise a minimum (not just the self-consistency condition), we need additional assumptions on the subderivative beyond those used in \Cref{def: func-differentiablity}, see \Cref{prop:stationarity-eobj-minimality}.